 Some of the most common symptoms include sore and stiff muscles around the jaw, unconscious grinding or clenching of the teeth, frequent headaches or neck aches that become worse when the teeth are clenched, and stress-related clenching and head or neck pain.
 In other cases, the joints themselves are the obvious problem and are painful when yawning or opening the mouth, or they might produce noises and sensations like clicking, popping, grating, or locking when opening and closing the mouth.
 TMJ disorders can also manifest as chewing issues like teeth that don’t touch when you bite down, teeth that meet differently at different times, front teeth that can’t grip or tear food, and teeth that are sensitive, loose or worn down.

 Since the symptoms are so varied, it can be difficult to tell if they are truly caused by a TMJ disorder.
-During your consultation in our Miami office, Dr. Arroyo can diagnose the issue to tell you if a TMJ disorder is behind your discomfort.
+During your consultation in our Miami office, the doctor can diagnose the issue to tell you if a TMJ disorder is behind your discomfort.

 What Is the Cause of Jaw Locking?